Pearl 2

 No analysis available

-I searched for short-term rental indicators such as STR allowed, NUC, TVU, vacation rental wording, or minimum-stay exceptions.
-The remarks do not mention short-term rental permission, so it cannot be confirmed as allowed from the public text.
+I searched for short-term rental indicators such as STR allowed, NUC, TVU, vacation rental language, or minimum-stay exceptions.
+The public remarks do not mention STR permission, so there is no evidence that short-term rentals are allowed.

 No analysis available